armory/docs/content/en/docs/spinnaker-install-admin-guides/Installation/install-on-aws.md

 7. Click "Create Policy"

-## Create an IAM policy attached to the Kubernetes nodes, using an inline policy
+## Create an IAM policy attached to the Kubernetes nodes using an inline policy

 Alternately, you can attach an IAM policy to the role attached to your Kubernetes nodes.